Blue Mountain Center

 Community

-Lodgings
+Lodgings and Workspaces

 Each guest stays in a room in either the “Clubhouse”, a late 19th-century clubhouse built by Adirondack Great Camp architect William West Durant, or the “Grey Cottage”, once the summer home of Harold K. Hochschild, a historian and founder of the Adirondack Museum in Blue Mountain Lake.